padrinobook/padrinobook/02-job-vacancy-application.md

          10:41:29", updated_at: "2012-12-26 10:41:29", user_id: 1>

-Now it's time to test our association between the user and and the job-offer model.
-We will use the `find_by_id` method to get the user from our database and the `job_offers` method to get all the job-offers from the user.
+Now it's time to test our association between the user and the job-offer model.
+We will use the `find_by_id` method to get the user from our database, and the `job_offers` method to get all the job-offers from the user.

 {: lang="bash" }